Mob War is a 1989 USA action crime film by J Christian Ingvordsen. With Jake LaMotta,

 UK: Passed 18 after 20s of BBFC compulsory BBFC cuts for:

-Uncut and PG rated for 1999 cinema release but cut and PG rated for all UK home video releases.
-Uncut and PG-13 rated in the US.
+Uncut and PG rated for 1999 cinema release but cut and PG rated for all UK home video releases until a 12 rated uncut Blu-ray in 2020.
+Uncut and MPAA PG-13 rated in the US.

 In order to generate more endorsement revenue, Champion City's resident superhero Captain Amazing arranges for the release of supervillain Casanova Frankenstein, only to be captured by him.
 The city's fate rests in the hands of seven

 loser superhero wannabes: the spoon-flinging Blue Rajah, the shovel-wielding Shoveler, the possessed bowling ball-hurling Bowler, the flatulent Spleen, the only-when-nobody's-looking Invisible Boy, the mysterious Sphinx, and the perpetually-angry Mr.